visiongaiatechnology/vgt-auto-punisher/README.md

 Pull requests are welcome.
 For major changes, please open an issue first.

-Licensed under **AGPLv3** — free to use, modify, and deploy.
+Licensed under **AGPLv3** — *"For Humans, not for SaaS Corporations."*

 ---

 ## ☕ Support the Project

 VGT Auto-Punisher is free.
-If it saves your server:
+If it keeps your server clean:

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-00457C?style=for-the-badge&logo=paypal)](https://www.paypal.com/paypalme/dergoldenelotus)